mackenzieleach/screwthereview/README.md

 &nbsp;

 ### Prerequisites
-In order to complete the sections in this quick start guide, there are three prerequisites that must be completed.
+In order to complete the sections in this quick start guide, there are a few prerequisites that must be completed.

 **Create a Github Account:** If you do not have a Github Account, you will need to create one to be able to clone the repository.
 Navigate to <https://github.com/> and create a repository.
 You will want to save your username and password as these will be needed later in cloning a repository.